 While you are doing the transplant, keep in mind that oleander leaves can irritate your skin.
 Pull on garden gloves, then tie up the lower branches of the shrubs to make sure they don’t get snapped in the process.

 Before you begin moving oleander shrubs, prepare a new planting hole for each transplant.
-Remove all weeds from the new area and dig a planting hole 12 or 15 inches (30.5 to 38 cm.) deep and about twice that wide.
+Remove all weeds from the new area and dig a planting hole 12 or 15 inches (31-38 cm.) deep and about twice that wide.

 Here’s how to transplant an oleander shrub.
 Shovel around the shrub, digging a trench the same depth as the planting hole.
 Work the roots free, then lift the plant’s root ball from the soil.
 Trim any damaged roots, then place the root ball in its new hole at the same level it grew previously.